zischwartz/introducing-atlas/md_test.md

 # Atlas is...

-* A tool for creating and publishing beautiful technical information
+A tool for creating and publishing beautiful technical content

 ![images/system_intro_optimized.gif](images/system_intro.gif)